SEATTLE FESTIVAL OF DANCE + IMPROVISATION

 PAYMENTS + DEPOSITS + REFUNDS

-Registration for a la carte intensives, classes, workshops, and jams in both modules will open on July 1 and spaces will be available on a first-come-first-served basis.
+Registration for a la carte intensives, classes, workshops, and jams will open on June 20 and spaces will be available on a first-come-first-served basis.
 To register a la carte you will pay in full, though let us know if you need to discuss a payment plan.

 Velocity’s refund policies were created to offer as much flexibility to our community as possible, while still protecting SFD+I from risk and instability.